aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 cdk deploy apigw-queue-ingestion-cdk-cognito
 ```

-After stack is created manually you will need to create user account for authentication/authorization.
-Deployment by CI/CD pipeline will perform these steps for you automatically.
+After the stack is created manually, you will need to create a user account for authentication/authorization.
+Deployment by a CI/CD pipeline will perform these steps for you automatically.

-- You need to create and coonfirm user signups, you can use AWS Console to complete this process.
+- You need to create and coonfirm user signups.
+You can use AWS Console to complete this process.

-- As an alternative to the AWS Console you can use AWS CLI to create and confirm user signup:
+- As an alternative to the AWS Management Console, you can use AWS CLI to create and confirm user signup:
   Note down UserPoolClient Id from output of AWS CDK deploy command and use that value in below commands.

 ```bash